GregO44/lets-get-quizzical-/README.md

 ## Lets Get Quizzical!
-### Let's get Quizzical is an interactive quiz site, where users can go through several questions, with multiple choice questions and the aim to complete all correctly.
-The site will test the users knowledge in general quiz questions and will prompt them to complete and submit answers to receive their final score.
+### Let's get Quizzical is an interactive quiz site, where users can go through several questions, with multiple choice answers and the aim to complete all correctly.
+The site will test the users in general knowledge and will prompt them to complete and submit answers to receive their final score.
 It's a great way to test even the most experienced quizz-goer!

 Features